 Several things each warranty from these major companies have in common are that they only cover manufacturing defects, and accidents aren’t covered at all.
 So if you’ve ever wondered whether you can purposefully damage your earbuds to get new ones while they’re still in warranty, you definitely can’t.
 Apple is the only company that has a low-cost option for replacements in the case of accidental damage, but that requires paying extra for AppleCare+.

 Additionally, pretty much every warranty doesn’t cover the natural end of a product’s lifespan (if it even reaches that far).
 If you’re buying a new pair of true wireless earbuds, the constant recharge cycle and tiny battery in each earbud mean you’ll likely have to buy a brand new set sooner than later.
 A warranty is a great way to protect a product—at least to an extent—but if you’re hoping to buy a pair of headphones and never need a new one, they won’t help at all.
 Remember, some headphones are definitely more repairable than others.

-Since warranties do change from time to time, it’s always important to check the manual that came with your product or the company’s website to confirm, and check where to send the product for repairs.
+Since warranties do change from time to time, it’s always important to check the manual that came with your product or the company’s website to confirm.
+This way you can also check where to send the product for repairs.
 As well, always keep your original receipt or email order confirmation so you have proof of purchase in the event of a hardware defect.

 Warranties mostly exist to ensure that the company can fix damage that the company at fault for, since the company is responsible for it at the manufacturing stage.
 Accidental damage coverage would be costly for companies, and it’s hard to differentiate accidental damage from intentional damage.